Q1 What is Online Video Analytics?

 The number of muted views tells you a lot about people’s behavior when they see your video in their newsfeed.
 If this number is huge, you should add captions to your video to encourage your viewers to unmute the video.

 10# Total Views

-Despite telling you how much people watched your video, calculating real views differ from channel to channel.
-On YouTube, it counts a view after 30 seconds, while on Facebook, it counts a view after only 3 seconds.
+Calculating real views differ from channel to channel.
+YouTube, counts a view after 30 seconds, while Facebook, counts a view after only 3 seconds.
 So it can’t stand alone as a standard performance indicator.

-Mintrics AI aggregates those important metrics and with a little magic- (math), it determines your overall video performance in one score of 10 – turn it into insights and tell you what to do to make it better!
-Head to our competitive leaderboard and get your free trial.
+Mintrics AI aggregates those important metrics and with a little magic- (math), it determines your overall video performance in one score of 10 Head over to our competitive leaderboard and get your free trial today!

 Now that You understand online video analytics, it’s time to start analyzing your videos!
 What video analytics tool do you use?